Sonnykimee/SQLiteLib/README.md

 If you need a GUI SQLite database editor, you can try: [DB Browser for SQLite](https://sqlitebrowser.org)

 # Usage
-**NOTE:** Some examples are written in TriggerReactor script language since that was my initial reason of writing this library.
+Some examples are written in TriggerReactor script language since that was my initial reason of writing this library.
 However, translating the script to Java language should be easy.

-**What is TriggerReactor?** TriggerReactor is a powerful scripting engine that provides a convenient Minecraft server scripting environment.
+**What is TriggerReactor?** [TriggerReactor](https://www.spigotmc.org/resources/triggerreactor-script-for-everything.40987/) is a powerful scripting engine that provides a convenient Minecraft server scripting environment.
 The engine supports amazing features such as importing Bukkit API methods and third-party plugin access.
 BTW, I am not paid to advertise this plugin.

 **example_01.trg**
 ```java